mindscan-de/FuriousIron-HFB/README.md

     'Hash-Free-Bloom-Filters'.
 Maxim Gansert.
 2022. (https://github.com/mindscan-de/FuriousIron-HFB).

 Maybe I should write a paper on it...
-Please enjoy:

 ## Hash-Free-Bloom (HFB)

 HFB stands for Hash-Free-Bloom.
-I'm not sure whether someone already did something similar or not, but I'm not bothered enough to figure that out.
+I'm not sure whether someone already did something similar or not, but I'm not bothered enough to figure that out, nor I'm aware of a publication documenting this approach.
 Essentially this is a way which I came up with, to implement a test for "doesn't contain".

-Bloom-filters answer the question whether a value is not included in a set.
-But can't answer a sure yes.
-Each yes is either a sure yes or a false positive.
-But a 'no' is always a 'no'.
+Bloom-filters answer the question, whether a value is definitely not included in a set.
-Anyhow when implementing a search engine, the scenario basically is to drop potential documents which don't contain one or more search terms, which we are specifically looking for.
+Bloom-filters can't answer with a sure 'yes'.
+Each 'yes' is either a sure 'yes' or a false positive but a 'no' is always a 'no'.
+Anyhow when implementing a search engine, the scenario basically is, to remove all the documents which don't contain one or more search terms, which we are specifically searching for.

-This Hash-Free-Bloom-Filter comes with a kind of clever hash function, which allows the hash to be computed that efficiently that it is effectively indistinguishable from a memory lookup.
+A Hash-Free-Bloom-Filter comes with a kind of clever hash function, which allows the hash to be computed that efficiently that it becomes effectively indistinguishable from a memory lookup.
+The hash function presented in this article creates a virtually hash-function-free Bloom-Filter.

-Making this a virtually hash function free Bloom-Filter.
-The only remaining computational effort is a memory lookup to decide, whether a candidate can be dropped or not.
+The whole computational effort for the hash-function presented in this article, has the equivalence of only two CPU instructions followed by the indexed memory lookup for every applied Bloom-filter.

-Hash-Free-Bloom-Filters work only in a special circumstance, which I want to outline next.
+Hash-Free-Bloom-Filters work best in special circumstances only, which I want to outline next.

 ## Preconditions